 Sir Frederick Ashton, who directed the Royal Ballet from 1963 – 1970, though not taught by Cecchetti, studied with Massine, Rambert and Craske.
 Greatly influenced by the Method, he insisted on including the ‘1st and 2nd set of Ports de Bras’ in company class and that it be taught at the Royal Ballet School.

-*This article can be found on the Auguste Vestris website here:
+*This article in edited form can be found on the Auguste Vestris website here: